MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-fed-saml-idp.md

 5. Provisioned a known test user principal to Microsoft Entra ID (Microsoft 365) via either PowerShell or Microsoft Entra Connect.
 6. Configure directory synchronization using [Microsoft Entra Connect](../whatis-hybrid-identity.md).

-After setting up single sign-on with your SAML 2.0 SP-Lite based identity Provider, you should verify that it is working correctly.
+After setting up single sign-on with your SAML 2.0 SP-Lite based identity Provider, you should verify that it's working correctly.

 >[!NOTE]
 >If you converted a domain, rather than adding one, it may take up to 24 hours to set up single sign-on.
 Before you verify single sign-on, you should finish setting up Active Directory synchronization, synchronize your directories, and activate your synced users.

-### Use the tool to verify that single sign-on has been set up correctly
+### Use the tool to verify that single sign-on is set up correctly
-To verify that single sign-on has been set up correctly, you can perform the following procedure to confirm that you are able to sign-in to the cloud service with your corporate credentials.
+To verify that single sign-on has been set up correctly, you can perform the following procedure to confirm that you're able to sign-in to the cloud service with your corporate credentials.

-Microsoft has provided a tool that you can use to test your SAML 2.0 based identity provider.
+Microsoft provides a tool that you can use to test your SAML 2.0 based identity provider.
 Before running the test tool, you must have configured a Microsoft Entra tenant to federate with your identity provider.

 >[!NOTE]
 >The Connectivity Analyzer requires Internet Explorer 10 or later.